Vocabulary

 Unconcscious (adj) — not awake or not realising, not knowing.
 The man seemed to be unconscious – he did not respond to the questions.

 Boost (v) — to give strength or power, to increase.
-Doing more practice tests will help to boost your final score.
+Doing more practice tests will help boost your final score.

 Dull (adj) — dim, boring or unremarkable.
 The content of the last book I’ve read was rather dull.